Trump says he’s been indicted in classified documents probe

 The National Archives spent months seeking the return of presidential records after Trump left office, with Trump’s team eventually turning over a tranche that included nearly 200 classified records.

-That ignited the Justice Department investigation that included a subpoena for records and eventually spurred the August 2022 search of the property, where the FBI found more than 100 more classified records.
+That ignited the Justice Department investigation that included a subpoena for records and eventually spurred the August 2022 search of Trump’s Mar-a-Lago residence in Florida, where the FBI found more than 100 additional classified records.
 Trump’s team in June had turned over just 38 classified records when asked to hand over any remaining classified materials.

 The warrant the FBI secured to search the property indicated that they expected to find evidence to support violations of the Espionage Act and obstruction of justice, as well as another statute that bars the retention of government records.